mgenware/qing-dialog/README.md

 ### Overlay size

 Overlay size is fully customizable.
-By default, height defaults to auto (fits content size), width defaults to `100vw` (mobile first design).
-You might need to add some CSS to fit your use case.
+By default, height defaults to auto (fits content size), and width defaults to `100vw`.
+You can add custom CSS to fit your use case.
 Some examples:

 ```css
 /** Example 1 **/